Experimental musicians use body as instrument

 The Kentucky native pinches two electrically charged pennies connected to a laptop via two short green wires.

-The rudimentary contraption is held together by bits of solder and hot glue which allow him to measure the electrical currents of his body and synthesise them into melodic sound.
+The rudimentary contraption is held together by bits of solder and hot glue which allow him to measure the electrical currents of his body and synthesize them into melodic sound.

 Kirn, 34, a writer of creative technology, is one of several artists performing in Berlin who are exploring new ways of composing music with the human body.